azat-co/fullstack-javascript/chapter1/chapter1.md

 HTML is not a real programming language in itself.
 It is a set of markup tags that describe the content and present it in a structured and formatted way.
-We can code too much logic into HTML.
+We can not code too much logic into HTML.
 There are no variables or loops.
 HTML is the language of the web because it is ubiquitous and used by all clients (browsers) to interpret the data to users.

 HTML tags consist of a tag name inside of the angle brackets (`<>`).
 In most cases, tags surround the content, with the end tag